-Are there restrictive covenants that are commonly picked up as part of conveyancing in Willesden?
+Are there restrictive covenants that are commonly identified during conveyancing in Willesden?

 Restrictive covenants can be picked up when reviewing land registry title as part of the process of conveyancing in Willesden.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’

-I am buying a new build apartment in Willesden.
+About to purchase a new build apartment in Willesden.
 Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
-Can you give me some examples of some of the questions asked in new build conveyancing.
+Can you give me some examples of some of the questions asked in new build legal work.

-Here are examples of a selection of leasehold new build questions that you can expect your new-build leasehold conveyancing in Willesden
+Here is a sample of a few leasehold new build enquiries that you should expect your new-build leasehold conveyancing in Willesden